Key Stage 3

 Key Stage 4

-The department currently offers options in Resistant Materials, Product Design, Food Preparation and Nutrition, and Textiles Technology at GCSE level.
-We aim to prepare students for the demands of the Engineering, Design and Manufacturing industries, and in Food, how to prepare and cook healthy and well balanced meals with understanding of ingredients, process and food value.
+The department currently offers options in Product Design, Food Preparation and Nutrition, and Textiles Technology at GCSE level.
+We aim to prepare students for the demands of the Engineering, Designing and Manufacturing industries that link to further academic studies and future employment.
+In Food, students learn how to prepare and cook healthy and well balanced meals with understanding of ingredients, processes and food values.
 This could lead to jobs in Food or Catering industries as well as preparation for healthy lifestyle.

-GCSE Food Preparation and Nutrition equips students with an array of culinary techniques, as well as knowledge of nutrition, food traditions and kitchen safety.
+GCSE Food Preparation and Nutrition if chosen as an option equips students with an array of culinary techniques, as well as knowledge of nutrition, food traditions and kitchen safety.
 Students will spend the first and second year becoming competent in food preparation skills with the associated theoretical and nutritional knowledge to include: Food, nutrition and health, Food science, Food safety, Food choice and Food provenance.
 During the third year, students will complete two controlled assessment tasks and prepare for a final written exam.

 All courses are suitable for employment and further academic study, including A levels.